top of page

 The basic “macro” soil test will tell you the fundamental composition of your soil and give you a good idea of the available nutrients for plants.

-It will include basics like your soil PH — how acid or alkaline your soil is.
-It will tell you what your available nutrient levels are, testing nitrogen, potassium, phosphorous, magnesium, calcium and sulfur.
+It will include basics like your soil PH — how acidic or alkaline your soil is.
+It will tell you what your available nutrient levels are, testing nitrogen, potassium, phosphorous, magnesium, calcium, and sulfur.
 Most soil tests will include your percentage of organic matter, the organic content readily available in your soil that provides nutrients to plants as it breaks down.

 Most labs will offer recommended amendments for specific crops based on your soil test and have somebody on staff to answer questions and help you interpret your soil test.
 Otherwise, there are many resources online to help analyze your soil tests, including this great one from PennState Extension.